UMB Bank n.a. Buys 67 Shares of CrowdStrike Holdings, Inc. (NASDAQ:CRWD)

-UMB Bank n.a. boosted its stake in shares of CrowdStrike Holdings, Inc. (NASDAQ:CRWD – Free Report) by 1.3% during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 5,324 shares of the company’s stock after acquiring an additional 67 shares during the quarter.
-UMB Bank n.a.’s holdings in CrowdStrike were worth $1,359,000 as of its most recent SEC filing.
+UMB Bank n.a. boosted its stake in shares of CrowdStrike Holdings, Inc. (NASDAQ:CRWD – Free Report) by 1.3% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 5,324 shares of the company’s stock after purchasing an additional 67 shares during the quarter.
+UMB Bank n.a.’s holdings in CrowdStrike were worth $1,359,000 at the end of the most recent reporting period.

-A number of other hedge funds have also recently added to or reduced their stakes in CRWD.
-CVA Family Office LLC bought a new position in shares of CrowdStrike in the 4th quarter valued at about $26,000.
-McGlone Suttner Wealth Management Inc. bought a new position in CrowdStrike during the 4th quarter worth approximately $36,000.
-Quent Capital LLC boosted its stake in CrowdStrike by 48.5% during the 4th quarter.
-Quent Capital LLC now owns 147 shares of the company’s stock worth $38,000 after acquiring an additional 48 shares during the last quarter.
-Silver Oak Securities Incorporated acquired a new stake in CrowdStrike during the 3rd quarter worth approximately $27,000.
-Finally, Global Trust Asset Management LLC raised its holdings in CrowdStrike by 106.0% during the 4th quarter.
-Global Trust Asset Management LLC now owns 206 shares of the company’s stock worth $53,000 after buying an additional 106 shares during the period.
-Institutional investors own 71.16% of the company’s stock.
+A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in CRWD.
+Fairfield Bush & CO. bought a new position in CrowdStrike during the first quarter worth $654,000.
+MetLife Investment Management LLC bought a new stake in shares of CrowdStrike in the first quarter valued at about $2,930,000.
+Yousif Capital Management LLC boosted its position in shares of CrowdStrike by 4.3% in the first quarter.
+Yousif Capital Management LLC now owns 2,934 shares of the company’s stock valued at $666,000 after acquiring an additional 120 shares during the period.
+Raymond James Trust N.A. boosted its position in shares of CrowdStrike by 37.3% in the first quarter.
+Raymond James Trust N.A. now owns 2,830 shares of the company’s stock valued at $643,000 after acquiring an additional 769 shares during the period.
+Finally, Synovus Financial Corp boosted its position in shares of CrowdStrike by 14.4% in the first quarter.
+Synovus Financial Corp now owns 2,930 shares of the company’s stock valued at $658,000 after acquiring an additional 369 shares during the period.
+71.16% of the stock is owned by institutional investors.

 Wall Street Analysts Forecast Growth

-CRWD has been the topic of a number of recent research reports.
-HSBC lifted their price objective on shares of CrowdStrike from $411.00 to $412.00 and gave the company a “buy” rating in a report on Wednesday, March 6th.
-Scotiabank raised their target price on shares of CrowdStrike from $320.00 to $400.00 and gave the company a “sector outperform” rating in a research note on Wednesday, March 6th.
-Morgan Stanley raised their target price on shares of CrowdStrike from $304.00 to $372.00 and gave the company an “overweight” rating in a research note on Wednesday, March 13th.
-Susquehanna raised their target price on shares of CrowdStrike from $330.00 to $410.00 and gave the company a “positive” rating in a research note on Thursday, March 7th.
-Finally, Canaccord Genuity Group lifted their price objective on shares of CrowdStrike from $300.00 to $400.00 and gave the stock a “buy” rating in a research report on Wednesday, March 6th.
-One research analyst has rated the stock with a hold rating and thirty-seven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, CrowdStrike presently has a consensus rating of “Moderate Buy” and a consensus price target of $373.29.
+A number of brokerages have recently issued reports on CRWD.
+Cantor Fitzgerald reissued an “overweight” rating and issued a $400.00 target price on shares of CrowdStrike in a research report on Thursday, March 14th.
+Piper Sandler boosted their price target on CrowdStrike from $300.00 to $400.00 and gave the company an “overweight” rating in a research note on Wednesday, March 6th.
+Mizuho boosted their price target on CrowdStrike from $360.00 to $390.00 and gave the company a “buy” rating in a research note on Wednesday, March 6th.
+KeyCorp boosted their price target on CrowdStrike from $375.00 to $430.00 and gave the company an “overweight” rating in a research note on Wednesday, March 6th.
+Finally, Needham & Company LLC boosted their target price on CrowdStrike from $325.00 to $350.00 and gave the stock a “buy” rating in a research note on Monday, March 4th.
+One analyst has rated the stock with a hold rating and thirty-seven have issued a buy rating to the stock.
+According to MarketBeat.com, CrowdStrike presently has a consensus rating of “Moderate Buy” and an average target price of $373.29.

 CrowdStrike Holdings, Inc provides cybersecurity solutions in the United States and internationally.
 Its unified platform offers cloud-delivered protection of endpoints, cloud workloads, identity, and data.
 The company offers corporate endpoint and cloud workload security, managed security, security and vulnerability management, IT operations management, identity protection, SIEM and log management, threat intelligence, data protection, security orchestration, automation and response and AI powered workflow automation, and securing generative AI workload services.